castrojo/ublue/README.md

 toolbox create --image ubuntu:20.04 -c my-project
 ```

-You can then do `toolbox enter my-project` to go into the toolbox.
+You can then do `toolbox enter my-project` to go into the toolbx.

 Pro tip: When you're inside a toolbx you might be confused that you can't run containers from inside the toolbx.
 You can `alias podman="flatpak-spawn --host podman"` to let you call podman so you can fire up containers while still in your familiar toolbx.
 Thanks [Adam Kaplan](https://twitter.com/AdamBKaplan/status/1453059428677296130)!